Phazyck/MDS-handin-4/README.md

    5. Execute "review-01".
    6. Execute "approve-01".
    7. Execute "qualify-for-exam".
- 2. Try to produce a deadlock.
+ * Try to produce a deadlock.
    1. I dunno...
- 3. Execute a review before handing in.
+ * Execute a review before handing in.
    1. Execute "review-01".

 ####Candidate classes - Define possibly missing classes:
- 1. An abstract super class, UdpEntity, for both UdpManagerClient and UdpManagerServer, implementing common UDP functionality?
+ * An abstract super class, UdpEntity, for both UdpManagerClient and UdpManagerServer, implementing common UDP functionality?
- 2. A class AsyncManager, that manages tasks asynchronously.
+ * A class AsyncManager, that manages tasks asynchronously.

 ####Candidate methods - Define interfaces for a class:
- 1. UdpEntity - void send(String request) - sends a request to the server through UDP.
+ * UdpEntity - void send(String request) - sends a request to the server through UDP.
- 2. UdPEntity - String receive() - receives and returns a request from the client through UDP.
+ * UdPEntity - String receive() - receives and returns a request from the client through UDP.

-####Class requirements - Describe requirements for a class:
- 1. UdpManagerClient and UdpManagerServer must communicate using UDP.
- 2. UdpManagerServer must be able to handle requests from multiple UdpManagerClients.
- 3. The Tasks must be managed synchronously.

-####Delegate Class - Assign class development to team members:
- 1. Console => Oliver

 ##Package Overview